 4. Medically necessary services, evaluated on a case-by-case basis at Buchanan General Hospital's discretion.

+B. Eligibility for Charity.
 Eligibility for charity will be considered for those individuals who are uninsured, ineligible for government assistance or who are unable to pay for their care, based upon a determination of financial need in accordance with this policy.
 The granting of charity care shall be based on an individualized determination of financial need, and shall not take into account age, gender, race, sexual orientation or religious affiliation.

-C. Method by Which Patients May Apply for Charity/Financial Assistance
+C. Method by Which Patients May Apply for Charity/Financial Assistance.

 1. In order to apply for charity, or financial assistance, all patients (or their guarantor) will be required to complete a Financial Information Form (attached) which will document all financial resources available to the patient.